microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 echo SCENARIO COMPLETE !#!#
 ```

 Be warned that this listing is provided here for illustration purposes, and may vary over time.
-The source of truth is the `run.sh` files found in the ``./results/[taskset]/[task_id]/[instance]`` folder.
+The source of truth are the `run.sh` files found in the ``./results/[taskset]/[task_id]/[instance_id]`` folders.

 ## Integrating with the `tabulate` and `clone` commands.

-The above details are sufficient to defining and running tasks, but if you wish to support the `autogenbench tabulate` and `autogenbench clone` command, a few additional steps are required.
+The above details are sufficient for defining and running tasks, but if you wish to support the `autogenbench tabulate` and `autogenbench clone` commands, a few additional steps are required.

 ### Tabulations

-If you wish to leverage the default tabulation logic, it is as simple as arranging your scenarios to output the string "ALL TESTS PASSED !#!#" to the console in the event that a task was solved correctly.
+If you wish to leverage the default tabulation logic, it is as simple as arranging your `scenario.py` file to output the string "ALL TESTS PASSED !#!#" to the console in the event that a task was solved correctly.

-If you wish to implement your own tabulation logic, simply create a file `Scripts/custom_tabulate.py` and include a `main(args)` method.
+If you wish to implement your own tabulation logic, simply create the file `Scripts/custom_tabulate.py` and include a `main(args)` method.
 Here, the `args` parameter will be provided by AutoGenBench, and is a drop-in replacement for `sys.argv`.
-In particular, `args[0]` will be the invocation command (similar to the executable or script name in `sys.argv`), and the remaining values `args[1:]` are the command line parameters.
+In particular, `args[0]` will be the invocation command (similar to the executable or script name in `sys.argv`), and the remaining values (`args[1:]`) are the command line parameters.

 Should you provide a custom tabulation script, please implement `--help` and `-h` options for documenting your interface.

-The benchmark `scenarios/GAIA/Scripts/custom_tabulate.py` is a great example of custom tabulation.
+The `scenarios/GAIA/Scripts/custom_tabulate.py` is a great example of custom tabulation.
 It also shows how you can re-use some components of the default tabulator to speed up development.

 ### Cloning

-If you wish your benchmark to be available via the `autogenbench clone` command, you will need to take 3 additional steps:
+If you wish your benchmark to be available via the `autogenbench clone` command, you will need to take three additional steps:

 #### Manifest
 First, provide a `MANIFEST.json` file in the root of your benchmark.
 An example is provided below, from which you can see the schema: